 Part of the reason it took me so long to see the similarities between the Civil War and the current situation is cultural.
 My family is Italian.
 We approach relationships in a different way.
 We argue, yell, act out in operatic style, and then sit down together to share a meal.
 We would no more go to war with each other than wear socks with sandals.
 I exclude the Cosa Nostra, Camorra, and ‘Ndrangheta, all of which have their own codes of behavior and are not part of civil society.

 Of course, having said that I must admit that some of the most heated arguments during my youth occurred at dinner.
 I remember two in particular.
-One had to do with Japan’s role in World War One; the other over whether ten pounds of human feces can fit into a five-pound bag.
+One had to do with Japan’s role in World War One; the other over whether ten pounds of human waste could fit into a five-pound bag.
 You may recognize the latter as a euphemism for a popular saying at the time.
 What caused the eruption was my literal interpretation of the saying and subsequent attempt to prove it “scientifically” using ice in place of excrement.
 I was in high school at the time.

 If not exactly unscathed, the next generation has managed the current crisis well.
-Like other families, we represent nearly all sides of the debate, although thankfully no one has displayed the black banner of Antifa or expressed sympathy for Italian anarchists.
+Like other families, we represent nearly all sides of the debate, although no one has displayed the black banner of Antifa or expressed sympathy for Italian anarchists.
 We accept one another without wishing them eternal damnation, which I count as progress.
 And no one has stopped speaking for political reasons.
 Other reasons, yes.
 Political reasons, no.

 Image credits: Feature by History in HD on Unsplash; window by Amber Kipp on Unsplash.
 For more, go to Robert Brancatelli.
 The Brancatelli Blog is a member of The Free Media Alliance, which promotes “alternatives to software, culture, and hardware monopolies.”